sfigg/commercialization-public/manufacture/wcos/core-feature-list.md

 The Windows Core Operating System includes a set of required features and a set of optional features that can be included in your devices.

-Add features by including them in your image configuration file (OEMInput).
+Add features by including them in your image configuration file (OEMInput.xml).
 To learn more, see the [WCOS manufacturing guide](core-manufacturing-guide.md).

 ## Retail features defined by Microsoft